nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. _{ more test cases …​ }_

+### Adding EcNumber for a student

+1. Adding EcNumber for a student in the list

+    1. Prerequisites: List must not be empty, student for which EcNumber is added should already be in the list.

+    2. Test case: `addEcNumber 1 ep/91234567`<br>
+       Expected: First student will have his emergency contact number added.
+Name and emergency contact number will be shown in the status message.

+    3. Test case: `addEcNumber 1 ep/`<br>
+       Expected: First student will have his emergency contact number deleted.
+Name of student with the emergency contact number deleted will be shown in the status message.

+    4. Test case: `addEcNumber 1 ep/123`<br>
+       Expected: No emergency contact number is changed.
+Error details shown in the status message.
+Status bar remains the same.

+    5. Other incorrect addEcNumber commands to try: `addEcNumber`, `addEcNumber 0 ep/`, `addEcNumber 1 ep/123`<br>
+       Expected: Similar to previous.

+2. _{ more test cases …​ }_

 ### Adding attendance for a student

 1. Adding attendance for a student in the list